PatClay7325/manufacturing-analytics-platform/docs/TESTING_STRATEGY.md

 ## Overview

 The Manufacturing Analytics Platform requires a robust testing strategy to ensure:
-- High reliability of critical manufacturing data and analytics
+- High reliability of critical manufacturing data and Analytics
 - Accurate real-time monitoring and alerting
 - Seamless user experience across all features
 - Data integrity and security